distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `outcome_b_implied_spread(t) = (spot(t) - price_b(t)) / probability_a(t)`.

 Under the pricing identity above, these are two estimates of the same event spread.
 When both quotes are available, the oracle always combines the estimates according to a disclosed rule that weights their relative reliability.
-Weighting the outcome-A-derived estimate by `1-probability_a` and the outcome-B-derived estimate by `probability_a` exactly produces the direct difference `price_a - price_b`, but those mechanical weights need not be best when one conditional quote is much less reliable than the other.
 If only one quote is available, the oracle can use an impact estimate derived from that quote, spot, and probability.

-Probability amplification is the main conceptual trade-off.
+Probability error amplification is the primary trade-off.
 Suppose `probability_a = 5%` and the true event spread is `\\(10`.
 The difference `spot - price_b` is only `\\)0.50`, so the outcome-B-derived estimate recovers `$10` by dividing by `0.05`.
 A `$1` error in either input therefore becomes a `$20` error in the estimated spread.

 The outcome-A calculation has much less amplification: `price_a - spot` is `$9.50`, and dividing by `0.95` again produces `$10`, while a `$1` input error changes the estimate by only about `$1.05`.
 Its weakness is the source market.
 A claim paying `$1` under the 5% outcome is worth only about `$0.05`, so the same nominal liquidity commits much less economically valuable capital than it does under the 95% outcome.
 This makes the quote less robust.
 The reliability weighting balances the economic value of each source market's liquidity against the error amplification in its estimator.
 Its exact specification is out of scope.